 Did You Enjoy Making This Recipe?
 Please rate this recipe with ⭐⭐⭐⭐⭐ or leave a comment.
 It helps other wonderful people connect with my food.

 📖 Printable Recipe Card

 Creamy Celery Soup (Vegan)

 Celery Salad Garnish (optional)

 - celery leaves, chopped

-- 2 tbsp dill, chopped
+- 2 tablespoon dill, chopped

-- Pour into bowls and garnish with salad, salt and pepper and a heavy drizzle of olive oil.
+- Pour into bowls and garnish with salad, salt and pepper, and a heavy drizzle of olive oil.